KaladinDMP/VR-CyberDeck/README.md

 ## Setup

+**Step 1:** Install the version for your OS and preference and use it.

+**Step 2:** Things required to add a server: None!

+This version comes with the current server info already, but in the future you may need or want to change this.
+If that happens, here is the info you would need:

-### Step 1 — Get Server Credentials
+### Part 1 — Get Server Credentials

 VR CyberDeck requires a `baseUri` and `password` (base64 encoded) to connect to the game library.

-Find them here:
+Find them here if they change:
 - Telegram: https://t.me/the_vrSrc
 - Web preview: https://t.me/s/the_vrSrc
 - Public JSON: https://qpmegathread.top/pages/public-json.html

-Keep credentials private.
+You can also use an rclone config if you have one.

-### Step 2 — Enter Credentials
+### Part 2 — Enter The Credentials

 **Option A — In-App (recommended):**
 1. Open Settings
-2. Click **Set Public Server JSON**
+2. Click **Set Public Server JSON** or **"Set Rclone Config"**
-3. Paste your JSON or enter values manually
+3. Paste your JSON or enter values manually, or point to the rclone.conf
 4. Click **Save**

 **Option B — ServerInfo.json file:**